shimodii/decenteralized-computing/README.md

 ## Abstract

-**DPS** is an educational proof-of-concept for **decentralized cryptographic processing** using TCP socket communication.
 The system encrypts a string with a custom pattern, splits it into two parts, sends each part to a remote worker node for decryption, and reconstructs the original message upon receiving both responses.

 This project demonstrates key concepts in:
 - Distributed systems